 Many different types of qualifications can be turned into UCAS points.
 These include exams in speech and drama, music and dance at grades six to eight, Rockschool diplomas and certificates, and a wide range of vocational qualifications.
 A full list is available on the UCAS website.

 In some instances you can combine different qualifications together to maximise your UCAS points.
 However, the entry requirements for some courses limit your ability to do so – for example they may state that your UCAS points can only come from your top three A levels.

 Our table covers a selection of common qualifications.
-Feel free to save it to your desktop and refer back when searching for degree courses.
+Feel free to save it to your desktop and refer back when searching for degree courses on the UCAS website.